Covid 19 coronavirus: Govt announces NZ border exceptions

 "The America's Cup would not be able to go ahead unless these international syndicate teams are allowed entry into New Zealand."

-He said that approving these border exemptions allow the teams to start setting up their bases, and carry on key design and boat testing that can be progressed from our shores in New Zealand," Twyford said.
+Twyford said approving the border exemptions allowed the teams to start setting up their bases and carry on key design and boat testing that could be progressed in New Zealand.

+The Government has separated the criteria for an essential worker into two time frames: short term (less than six months) and long term (more than six months).

+A short- term worker must have "unique and technical or specialist skills that are not obtainable in New Zealand".
+They must also be working on a major project, such as infrastructure, which is time critical.

 "Businesses should ensure no alternative options are available before applying."

+The diplomatic exception, which allows re-entry to those who normally live here, was also being expanded to include diplomats taking up new posts in New Zealand, Twyford said.

+Maritime vessels "where there is a compelling need" will be allowed entry.

-Immigration Minister Iain Lees-Galloway added that everyone coming in would still need to do 14 days of managed isolation or quarantine.
+Immigration Minister Iain Lees-Galloway said everyone coming in would still need to do 14 days of managed isolation or quarantine.

 He said the Government was working within its current capacity of 3200 for the facilities run by the Ministry of Health.